vision4robotics/ADTrack_v2/README.md

 This code is compatible with UAV123@10fps, DTB70 and UAVDark135 benchmark.
 Therefore, if you want to run it in benchmark, just put ADTrack_v2 folder in trackers, and config sequences and trackers according to instructions from aforementioned benchmarks.

+If you want to use our experimental results, UAVDark135 benchmark or related content, please cite our paper using the format as follows:

+@article{Li2021All,

+author = {Bowen Li and Changhong Fu and Fangqiang Ding and Junjie Ye and Fuling Lin},

+title = {All-Day Object Tracking for Unmanned Aerial Vehicle},

+year = {2021},

+journal = {arXiv:2101.08446}

+}

 # Results on UAV datasets

 ### UAV123@10fps